 Monetization Strategies:

-• Sponsored Posts: Partner with brands that align with your blog’s theme.
+• Sponsored Content: Partner with brands that match your blog’s theme.

-• Affiliate Marketing: Earn commissions by promoting products you use and trust.
+• Affiliate Marketing: Earn commissions by promoting trusted products.

 Offer Premium Content: Consider creating paid content such as recipe eBooks, cooking classes, or exclusive blog content for your readers.